techgrounds/techgrounds-kaman/05_Azure/AZ-12  Well Architected Framework - kopie.md

 The Azure Cost Management tools, can assist you in managing and optimizing cloud costs.
 By gaining visibilty into your usage and costs.

 #### Reliability
-Make use of services such as autoscaling, backups, and disaster recovery or making use of Availability Zones to increase reliability.
+Make use of services such as autoscaling, backups, and disaster recovery, Availability Zones to increase reliability.

 #### Operational Excellence
 Azure Monitor assists you in automating tasks.
 It helps you understand how your applications are performing, so you can respond to changes, and continuously improve processes.